icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 There are at least three viable technology options available for aircraft today (electric heating, heated air, and fluids).

-(By "viable" I mean that there is documentation on how to design the system.)
+(By "viable" I mean that there is documentation on how to design the system.
+We will see examples in the upcoming Design Manuals post.)

 ## Citations